Gretna Baptist Church Constitution

 Section 1.
 Officers and Leaders

-C. All officers and leaders shall be spiritually mature, loyal to the Word of God, faithful in attendance and support of the regular services and business meetings of the church.
-Their moral conduct shall be beyond reproach and free of carnal indulgences, such as the use of intoxicating beverages or drugs, tobacco in all forms, and other worldly practices.
+- All officers and leaders shall be spiritually mature, loyal to the Word of God, faithful in attendance and support of the regular services and business meetings of the church.
+Their moral conduct shall be beyond reproach, seeking with God’s help to abstain from all drugs, food, drink, and practices which harm the body or jeopardize our own or another’s faith.

 Section 2.
 Pastor